 Every year, at least 500,000 people are estimated to be suffering from addiction, a figure that doesn’t even factor in the loved ones who are so deeply affected too.
 The actual figures of those abusing substances are estimated to be much higher.
 It must be said that the consequences are devastating.
 Due to the intensity of the disease, and its progressive nature, addiction recovery often necessitates professional treatment and monitoring, usually in the form of a residential treatment.

-Most addiction experts will agree that residential treatment programmes are the best and most effective way to treat addiction and dependence.
+Most addiction experts will agree that private residential treatment offers the best and most effective way to treat substance abuse and behavioural addictions such as problem gambling.
 Everyone’s circumstances are different, so some prefer to attend a rehab facility closer to home, whilst others choose to travel further afield.
 Both options have their benefits and limitations – what is important is choosing what is right for you and your requirements.

-The most obvious factor is to choose the right area when looking at rehabs.
-Make sure you feel comfortable with the rehab’s location, consider how convenient it is to get to, whether your family will be able to travel and visit you, and whether you’d like somewhere close to home or in a new place entirely.
+The most obvious factor is to choose the right area when looking at rehab options.
+Make sure you feel comfortable with the treatment location, consider how convenient it is to get to, and whether your family will be able to travel and visit you, or whether you’d like somewhere close to home or in a new place entirely.

 Depending on the individual, there are pros and cons to both staying closer to home and to venturing farther afield.
 Whilst being in familiar surroundings might feel less daunting, it also presents the possibility of triggers – old using or drinking environments, friends and acquaintances who may remind you of your addiction.

 Entering a treatment facility away from home is like having a clean break, a fresh start.
 It allows you to physically and psychologically remove yourself from the cycle of your addiction.
 Of course, some people may feel they cannot commit to this option due to childcare, work or family commitments.
 Remember though, recovery is a time set aside for you, to be the best person you possibly can be.